rivetchip/electron-simple-movie-collection/README.md

 ./android.sh test
 ```

-It will compile, sign, launch the APK using ADB and show console logs.
+It will create mimaps (if needed), compile, sign, launch the APK using ADB and show console logs.

 Build Desktop :